marcodegoeij/ue4-gitignore/README.md

 **This directory is managed entirely by `git-lfs`.**

 `/RawContent` is a directory where you store assets in their source formats, in contrast to `/Content`, where assets are stored in the engine format (after the import).
 Having an asset in a source format is useful when you're still making updates to it.
 It may be a good idea to also have separate repos for managing work-in-progress assets (maybe in smaller collections or even idividually).

+#### `/UsdContent`

+**This directory is managed entirely by `git-lfs`.**

+`/UsdContent` is a directory where you store assets in the Universal Scene Description formats, that can be staged in it's original format with the USD Stage Editor as of UE4.24.
+Having an asset in a USD format is useful because of it's interchangeability with other software.

 ## How to use